Battlefield America

-Battlefield America is an American dance-drama film by Cinedigm.
-It was directed by Chris Stokes from You Got Served.
-The film stars Gary Anthony Sturgis, Tristen M. Carter, Marques Houston, Kida Burns, Zach Balandres, Camren Bicondova, Edward Mandell, and Kyle Brooks.
-It was released on June 1, 2012 in American theaters.
+Battlefield America is a 2012 American dance drama film written and directed by Chris Stokes.
+It stars Gary Anthony Sturgis, Tristen M. Carter, Marques Houston, Kida Burns, Zach Balandres, Camren Bicondova, Edward Mandell, and Kyle Brooks.
+It was released on June 1, 2012 in theaters in the United States by Cinedigm.

 Synopsis

 A young successful man, Sean Lewis finds himself with the task of turning a group of misfit kids into a team so they can compete in the underground dance competition circuit.
 With no dance ability, he hires a dance instructor to help him out, while also trying to juggle this responsibility with his work.
-He then found himself falling for Sara, who runs the community center for the kids.
+He then finds himself falling for Sara, who runs the community center for the kids.